pyronome/pattern-webmvc/README.md

 This repository contains Pyronome **Web MVC Schema**, the web MVC meta definitions for web technologies.
 This schema is the base pattern that will be used in all web technologies.
-This approach makes it possible to switch between technologies and update older versions to the newer ones easily.
+Using a base schema pattern makes it possible to switch between technologies and update older versions to the newer ones easily.

 ## Contributing